-The Plan Year Deductibles (combined medical and specialty drugs) include two tiers:
+The Plan Year Deductibles (combined medical and prescription drug) includes two tiers:

 - Individual Deductible: Applies when only one person is covered on the Plan (self-only coverage). - Family Deductible: Applies when two or more individuals are covered on the same Plan (e.g., Employee plus Spouse, Employee plus Spouse and Child, etc.).
-The Family Deductiblemay be met through a combination of Eligible Medical Expenses from covered family members.
-The In-Network Family Deductible includes an embedded "Individual Family Member" Deductible.
-This means one single family member is only required to meet the Individual Family Member Deductible before the Plan starts to pay Coinsurance for that member.
+The Family Deductible may be met through a combination of Eligible Medical Expenses from covered family members.
+The In-Network Family Deductible includes an "Individual Family Member" embedded Deductible.
+This means one single member of the family is only required to meet the Individual Family Member Deductible before the Plan starts to pay Coinsurance for that member.